gulam101/Music-Player/README.md

 User loads application and then click on the add button which would then ask them to point the song they want to play.

+### Planned Features:
+I would change the interface and then add a track list that allows the user to highlight songs and play them in the highlighted order.

 ### Things I learnt:
 - Using .DLL files
 - Getting used to the toolbox